jaimeechevarria/jaimeechevarria.github.io/_posts/2018-06-25-aircraft-trajectory-optimization.md

 #### Automatic functionality

 The weather forecast for the race day is usually not very precise.
-This makes an optimization process with different wind speeds, directions and initial velocities useful.
+This makes an optimization process with different wind speeds, directions and initial velocities really useful.
 In order to facilitate this iterative process to the user, the tool implements the *Auto* functionality.
 When activating this functionality the tool makes multiple optimizations changing the wind velocity and direction inside the specified range.
 The tool automatically generates images of all the resulting trajectories and states and stores them in a directory structure.

 <figure>
     <p align="center"><img src="/assets/img/article_images/rbar_038.png" width="80%"></p>
     <figcaption><p align="center"><b>Figure 38</b> - Automatically generated optimization results directory structure</p></figcaption>
 </figure>

-Each plot is labelled with the resulting optimal time, initial speed and wind heading and speed.
+Each subdirectory contains saved figures of the 3D trajectories, as well as 2D figures of the acceleration, angular velocity, attitude, thrust and position components, and a trajectory timeseries file which can be used to reproduce the trajectory animation in *FlightGear*.
+Each of these plots is labelled with its corresponding resulting optimal time, initial speed and wind heading and speed.

 ### Source Code